dylanler/agentic_video_generator/README.md

-# Video Generation System
+# A Thousand Hands: AI Agentic Video Generation System with Scene Consistency

-A sophisticated Python application that transforms text scripts into complete video productions with synchronized audio, narration, and visual effects using Claude, Gemini, ElevenLabs, and LumaAI.
+An end-to-end application that transforms text scripts into complete video productions with synchronized audio, narration, and visual effects using Claude, Gemini, ElevenLabs, and LumaAI.

 ## Features